Siddheshwar: Shivayogi Siddarameshwara Matha at Sollapura Tarikere, Karnataka

+According to local tradition, devotees who were unable to travel to Solapur in present day Maharashtra established a Siddarameshwara temple in this village.
+Over time, the settlement came to be known as Sollapura, reflecting its connection with the original pilgrimage center.

+Every year, the temple celebrated the Dasara Mahanavami(Ambhu) Festival during October.
+The festival attracts thousands of devotees from nearby villages and other regions.
+A major highlight of the celebration is the grand procession of the flower decorated pallakki(palanquin) carrying the deity.

 Inscriptions

 His influence on several contemporaneous as well as subsequent Sharanas is evident from many sources.
 His tradition has come down continuously from his time to ours throughout South India.
 Gifts and charities made in his name by kings and other rulers are recorded in inscriptions.

 He was an ardent believer in Action.
 Though he was at first inclined towards visible works such as construction of tanks and temples, installation of Lingas, establishment of alms-housed etc., as calculated to lead him to Heaven, he came later, under Prabhu's influence, to believe that such philanthropic works by themselves, any more than the possession of the third eye, the daily access to Kailasa and such other yogic accomplishments, would not lead to Mukti.
 As apparent from his vachanas as well as from his biography by Raghavanka, his mastery of yoga was extraordinary.
 His meeting with Prabhu proved to be a turning-point in his life, and his yoga was transformed into Shivayoga.
 Another important stage in his life is the initiation given him by Chennabasavanna.
 His sojourn at Kalyana gave a new orientation to his life, living as he now did among numerous Sharanas in Basavanna's Anubhava Mantapa, and the feeling that he was God made way for a spirit of utter submission to God.